Sierra Designs Flex Capacitor Overview

 Weighing at 2 pounds 10 ounces the Flex Capacitor is strong enough to haul up to 50 pounds of gear.
 At home I tested the pack at its max weight and it sat comfortably on my hips thanks to the Y-FLEX interior support structure.
 The supporting frame can be removed if desired, but I wouldn’t recommend it.
 The couple of ounces you would save in weight is not worth the resulting instability.

-Also, note that an ultralight backpack with the ability to carry 50 pounds comfortably is unheard of right now, and it makes this an excellent pack for those moving from a heavier setup into the ultralight mindset.
+Also, note that an ultralight backpack with the ability to carry 50 pounds comfortably is almost unheard of right now, and it makes this an excellent pack for those moving from a heavier setup into the ultralight mindset.
+There are two packs that are similar in the weight category: the Seek Outside Great Divide, an external frame, mostly ultralight backpack that can haul a huge load; and the Exped Lightning 60.

 I have a sensitive lower back from an injury years ago.
 The raised lumbar pad on the Flex Capacitor is extremely well-designed, placing the weight of the pack on my hips in just the right position while also giving me lumbar support.
 What backpack has ever claimed that it supports your lower back?
 I swear my back might just be more comfortable wearing this pack than not having one on at all.
 This is like the La-Z-Boy of ultralight backpacks.